PaulBrownMagic/LED_Arcade/README.md

 Games tagged for inclusion are tributes to classics old and new, including snake, pac-man, flappy bird and more.

-Currently the project is developing the user interface and menu system before beginning to amass games.
+Currently the project is developing the user interface and menu system before beginning to amass games, displays and inputs.
 If you'd like to get involved, check out the TODO list for the next jobs that need doing.
 Some of these are pretty easy, some are pretty fun!

 ## Lists of jobs
 \<TODO\>: